Critics' Choice Awards 2020: Full List of Winners

 Deadwood: The Movie (HBO)

-El Camino: A Breaking Bad Movie (Netflix)
+WINNER: El Camino: A Breaking Bad Movie (Netflix)

 Guava Island (Amazon)